poult-lab/daily-word/english_words_ learning.md

 [noun] cultural/economic imperialism.  "the fact of a powerful country increasing its influence over other countries through business, culture, etc."

+14.abort [əˈbɔːrt]

+[verb] to abort a child/pregnancy/foetus. "to end a pregnancy early in order to prevent a baby from developing and being born alive"

+[verb] The virus can cause pregnant animals to abort. "to give birth to a child or young animal too early for it to survive"

+[verb]We had no option but to abort the mission. "to end or cause sth to end before it has been completed, especially because it is likely to fail"

 #### 20210404.05